lsst-dm/dmtn-167/index.rst

 .. note::

    These public ``CHAINED`` collections essentially mimic Gen2's "parent link" mechanism, which provides at best approximate coarse-grained provenance information about which datasets were used as inputs when producing others.
-   The Gen3 repository will eventually be extended to include fine-grained, exact provenance - essentially a serialization of the directed acyclic graph (DAG) that describes the processing).
+   The Gen3 repository will eventually be extended to include fine-grained, exact provenance - essentially a serialization of the directed acyclic graph (DAG) that describes the processing.
    Whether queries against that DAG are fast enough to allow this more rigorous provenance information to be used as a type of collection (replacing some usage of ``TAGGED`` and ``CHAINED`` collections) remains to be seen, however.
-   It is also worth noting that in general the full DAG does not maintain the usual collection invariant of having only one dataset with a particular dataset type and data ID (e.g. two calexps with the same data ID, from two differently-configured runs, could each contribute to different coadd patches in a downstream run).
+   It is also worth noting that in general the full DAG does not maintain the usual collection invariant of having only one dataset with a particular dataset type and data ID (e.g. two calexps with the same data ID, from two differently-configured runs, could each contribute to different, non-conflicting coadd patches in downstream runs).

 .. _collections-developer-processing-outputs:

 Developer processing outputs
 ----------------------------

-Processing initiated by DM developers that are intented primarily for personal or small-group use must start with ``u/<user>`` (e.g. ``u/jbosch``), and are strongly encouraged to start with ``u/<user>/<ticket>`` (e.g. ``u/jbosch/DM-56789``) whenever possible.
+Processing initiated by DM developers that are intended primarily for personal or small-group use must start with ``u/<user>`` (e.g. ``u/jbosch``), and are strongly encouraged to start with ``u/<user>/<ticket>`` (e.g. ``u/jbosch/DM-56789``) whenever possible.
 Names and structure after this prefix are at user discretion, but we strongly recommend using a combination of ``CHAINED`` collections and ``RUN`` collections to distinguish between "inputs and outputs" collections and "output only" collections, as in :ref:`collections-shared-official-processing-outputs`.
 The ``pipetask`` tool will automatically take care of this if the ``--output`` option is used with or instead of the ``--output-run`` option.